bmc/cheat-sheets/README.md

 ## Intro

-This repo contains a bunch of cheat sheets in Markdown format.
+This repository contains a set of cheat sheets on various topics.
 The cheat sheets are maintained as [Markdown][] documents, as supported by the Ruby [Kramdown][] gem.
 The documents are converted to HTML via [Rake][]; for convenience, the resulting HTML is also maintained in the repo.